 Structure

-The owners of residential lots, pods and apartments form the owner’s corporation, or body corporate, which is the official governing body for the Community Development Scheme (CDS).
+The owners of residential lots, pods and apartments form the body corporate, which is the official governing body for the Community Development Scheme (CDS).
 All owners have voting rights according to their unit entitlements under this scheme.
-Management of the owner’s corporation is through a management committee, elected each year by the owners.

 In order to promote the co-operative culture of our community, purchasers and long term residents will need to first be a member of the Tasman Ecovillage Association (TEVA) which requires a membership application and approval process.
-Only full members of TEVA are eligible for election to the management committee of the owner’s corporation.
+Only full members of TEVA are eligible for election to the management committee of the body corporate.